 October is one of those months filled with nostalgia.
 For me, many of those memories focus on Halloween.

-I had so many awesome costumes throughout the years, from 50’s poodle skirt girls to Ms. Frizzle, and Trick or Treat was always a highlight of my entire year.
+I had so many awesome costumes throughout the years, from 50’s poodle skirt girls to Ms. Frizzle, I deeply enjoyed letting my inner theatre kids shine.
+That was especially true for Trick or Treat.

 - Bexley: 5:30-7:30 p.m.